KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-16-app-engine.md

 The solution to this problem is to not rely on in-memory data like this, and to use a service like Datastore instead.

-You can read more about App Engine scaling [here](https://cloud.google.com/appengine/docs/standard/java11/how-instances-are-managed).
+You can read more about App Engine scaling [Google Cloud - App-Engine-docs-InstanceManagement](https://cloud.google.com/appengine/docs/standard/java11/how-instances-are-managed).

 # Automatic Shutdown